-This section provides information on the sources of finance utilised by Working Heritage during its operations, along with interest expenses (the cost of borrowings) and other information related to financing activities of Working Heritage.
+This section provides information on the sources of finance utilised by Working Heritage during its operations, along with interest expenses (the cost of borrowings) and other information related to financing activities of

+Working Heritage.

 This section includes disclosures of balances that are financial instruments (such as borrowings and cash balances).
-Notes 7.2 and 7.3 provide additional, specific financial instrument disclosures.
+Note 7.1 provides additional, specific financial instrument disclosures.

-- 6.1 Cash flow information
+- 6.1 Cash flow information and balances

-- 6.1.1 Reconciliation of net result to cash flow from operating activities
+- 6.1.1 Reconciliation of net result for the period to cash flow from operating activities

 - 6.2 Commitments for expenditure

 - 6.2.1 Total commitments payable